semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 If you run the alternate job and it fails with a "resource not accessible by integration" error, there are two possible causes.

-## Your repository is private
+## The workflow or job does not have sufficient permissions

-Findings from Semgrep can only populate in the GitHub Advanced Security Dashboard if the repository is public.
-Otherwise, the job does not have sufficient permissions to write to the dashboard regardless of any permissions set at the workflow or job level.
+Semgrep findings in a private repository can only populate in the GitHub Advanced Security Dashboard if the correct permissions are set using the `permissions` key.
+See an example below.

 ## The workflow permissions in your repository's Actions settings are set to read-only